benbaptist/minecraft-wrapper/README.md

                            Please use as fairly long phrase (minimum is 8 characters).
 If not specified, or incorrectly supplied, Wrapper will prompt for a new passphrase before starting!
-Use "--passphrase none" to start wrapper with passwords disabled.
     ```

     To start wrapper using your passphrase:</br>
     `python Wrapper.py --passphrase "my special passphrase - keep this a secret!"`

-    To disable password encryption, use "none" for the passphrase:</br>
-    `python Wrapper.py --passphrase none`

-    If the start up passphrase is disabled by specifying "none", Wrapper.py
-    will handle all passwords in plain text and will not prompt the user for
-    a password.
-Otherwise, if a passphrase is not supplied, Wrapper will prompt
+    If a passphrase is not supplied, Wrapper will prompt for one:
-    for one:
     ```
     please input a master passphrase for Wrapper.
 This passphrase will be used to encrypt all passwords in Wrapper.